Mental Models for Agile Adoption

-What are mental ingredients to support Agile adoption within learning organisations?
+What are mental ingredients to support Agile adoption within learning organizations?

 How do we amplify what enhances adoption and break down barriers that inhibit it?

-We attempted to explore ideas how mental models are at the very heart of success of organisational change and individual transformation.
+We attempted to explore ideas about how mental models are at the very heart of the success of organizational change and individual transformation.

 - The difference of ‘Doing Agile versus being agile!‘

 - How Agile and Lean concepts are often interrupted as counter-intuitive

 - How we make mental leaps of abstraction

 - How are governing variables drive our action strategies

 - The ‘Theory of Action’ from Schon and Argyris